twbs/blog/_posts/2013-08-11-bootstrap-3-rc2.md

     * Make `.pull-right` and `.pull-left` classes use `!important` to avoid needing overrides due to specificity (like in navbar, button groups, etc).
 [See #8697.](https://github.com/twbs/bootstrap/issues/8697)
     * Lots of variable additions to components.
   * Updated gradients to not include `background-color` for improved use of `rgba()` colors within mixins.
 [See #8877](https://github.com/twbs/bootstrap/pull/8877)

+* **Grid system:**
+  * Overhauled grid system to include four tiers instead of the original three of RC1.
+We now have `.col-xs` (phones), `.col-sm` (tablets), `.col-md` (desktops), and `.col-lg` (large desktops).
+Responsive utilities have been updated to match these new tiers as well.
+[See relevant commit](https://github.com/twbs/bootstrap/commit/a2b9988eb908e5b95fb253aac7fde0fbd61c375e) for details.
+  * `.row`s only have negative left and right margins if they sit within a `.container`.
+This resolves the horizontal scrollbar issue for folks with full page containers (restoring the full behavior of the old fluid container from 2.x).
+[See #8959 for details.](https://github.com/twbs/bootstrap/issues/8959)
+  * Grid now includes offset, push, and pull classes for each break point [See #8974 for details.](https://github.com/twbs/bootstrap/pull/8974)
+  * Updated mixins to include ability to specify gutter width as a second parameter.
+[See #8935 for details.](https://github.com/twbs/bootstrap/pull/8935)

 * **Buttons:**
   * Buttons and inputs, and their large counterparts, are now a bit shorter.
   * New default button styles and higher contrast on `:hover` and `:active` states.
 [Fixes #8786.](https://github.com/twbs/bootstrap/issues/8786)